-We performed the following procedures to support the existence of the loans to BMW AG group companies:
+We performed the following procedures to support

+the existence of the loans to BMW AG group companies:

-- We confirmed the existence of the loans with the counterparties on a sample basis. - We tested the input of contracts in the Company's treasury management system. - We performed a substantive analytical procedure on the relationship between the interest expenses versus interest income, taken into consideration the applicable spread. - We compared interest receipts with bank statements.
+- We confirmed the existence of the loans with the counterparties on a sample basis. - We tested the input of contracts in the Company's treasury management system. - We compared interest receipts with bank statements.